thoughtbot/superglue/docs/fragments-and-slices.md

 }
 ```

-Superglue fragments, and Redux slices are two recommended ways for updating cross-cutting
+Superglue fragments, and Redux slices are two ways for updating cross-cutting
 concerns.

 # Fragments